cohesity/management-sdk-python/samples/project-anfield/README.md

 ## Installation
 ```
-pip install cohesity_management_sdk configparser
+pip install -r requirement.txt
 ```
-This will work for Python 3 >=3.4.
+This will work for Python >= 3.6.

 ## Prerequisite
 ```